Not All Reb M Is Created Equal: Why Source Matters

 Monk fruit vs Reb M

 Monk fruit often pops quickly then fades.
-Reb M from fermented sources (e.g., OnoSweet®) builds smoothly and finishes clean and rounded, which is especially useful in proteins, hydration, gummies and soft chews.
-Also, OnoSweet is a cheaper sweetening solution than monk fruit.
+In many systems, fermentation-derived high-intensity sweeteners can build more evenly and finish clean and rounded, which can be especially useful in proteins, hydration, gummies and soft chews.

 Why Source Matters: Rice vs Cane/Corn vs Stevia-Leaf

-Application bridge: This is how OnoSweet®, a stevia-free Reb M made from rice, achieves its balanced sweetness curve and clean finish in supplements, functional foods and beverages.
+This is why rice-sourced fermentation can help deliver a balanced sweetness curve and clean finish in supplements, functional foods and beverages.

 Why this difference matters for brands and consumers